evolution-gaming/recruitment/backend/GameServer.md

 Please develop a back-end for two simple games described below.

 The goal of this task is to demonstrate your skills in designing, structuring and writing code, especially:
-* Defining useful abstractions and achieving code reuse (this is why it includes two similar games)
+* Defining useful abstractions and achieving modularity and code reuse (this is why it includes two similar games)
 * Handling shared mutable state.

 We understand that depending on your experience with similar tasks you may find it straightforward or